MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 - The application writes `20` to relevant DMA register for data length
 - The application writes memory & peripheral addresses to relevant DMA registers
 - Application sets DMA direction to *peripheral-to-memory* mode
 - Application puts DMA to *circular* mode.
-This is to assure DMA does not stop transferring data after it reaches end of memory.
+This is to ensure DMA does not stop transferring data after it reaches end of memory.
 Instead, it will roll over and continue with transferring possible more data from UART to memory
 - The application enables DMA & UART in reception mode.
 Reception cannot start & DMA will wait for UART to receive first character and transmit it to array.
 This is done for every received byte
 - The application is notified by DMA `HT` event (or interrupt) after the first `10` bytes have been transferred from UART to memory
 - The application is notified by DMA `TC` event (or interrupt) after `20` bytes are transferred from UART to memory